peteroupc/html3dutil/doc/MathUtil.md

 #### Examples

-The following example generates an orthographic projection matrix with a square view rectangle and an aspect ratio retrieved from the HTML DOM.
+The following example generates an orthographic projection matrix with a square view rectangle, a Z range of 0 to 100, and an aspect ratio retrieved from the HTML DOM.

     var matrix=MathUtil.mat4orthoAspect(0,100,0,100,